evashort/bead-puzzle/commentary.md

     1. 16-bit original bead locations
 1. 16-bit number of started variations
     1. 16-bit current bead locations
+    1. 3-bit history length
     1. 13-bit history not including hole or tail
-    1. 3-bit history length
 1. 16-bit number of won variations
-1. 32-bit CRC checksum

 for each won level: 32+16+16 = 64 bits = 11 characters
 for each started level: 32+16+16+16+13+3 = 96 bits = 16 characters